The p-AAA algorithm for data driven modeling of parametric dynamical systems: Revisiting the single variable problem

 \section{Revisiting the single variable problem}

 In this section, we briefly revisit three approaches for the single variable case that are pertinent to our work.
-The single variable function to approximate can be considered as the transfer function of a non-parametric dynamical system, for example.
+The single variable function {to be approximated} can be considered as the transfer function of a non-parametric dynamical system, for example.

 Consider a single variable function $ H (s) $ and assume access to its samples

 The three methods we discuss will build a rational function $ \Hr (s) $ that approximates the given data by means of interpolation, least squares (LS) minimization, or a combination of both.
 A key component in each case is the barycentric representation \cite{berrut06barycentric} of a rational function, given by